Steps To Applying

 1. Register with the LSAC Credential Assembly Service (CAS)

 All applicants must register with the Law School Admission Council’s (LSAC) Credential Assembly Service (CAS).
-After you register with the CAS, you will need to process all of the information listed below through the CAS as part of the application process:
+After you register with the CAS, you will need to process all of the information listed below through the CAS by the application deadline: